Mid0aria/owofarmbot_stable/README.md

         "safety": {
-            "autopause": false, / emable auto pause the bot after a while "afterminute": 30, / how long the bot will run until getting paused (in minutes) "forminute": 5 / how long the bot will pause (in minutes) },
+            "autopause": false, / emable auto pause the bot after a while "pauseafter": 30, / how long the bot will run until getting paused (in minutes) "pausefor": 5 / how long the bot will pause (in minutes) },

         "captcha": {